amingilani/auth0-rail5/README.md

 ### Overflowing Cookies in Development

-To make your app work in development:
+Cookies have a 4kb limit, which is too small to store our user's information in.
+More details can be found [here](http://stackoverflow.com/questions/9473808/cookie-overflow-in-rails-application) but to make your app work in development:

 1. Add this to `/config/initializers/session_store.rb`